Somewhat Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

-For fraud examiners and investigators, five of seven sources had data.
-On AI exposure, sources mostly agreed: our model and Will Robots Take My Job rated it medium, while Anthropic rated it high, reflecting that pattern analysis is increasingly automated.
-Demand and pay signals both landed medium, so confidence is high.
-That combination settles the score at "Somewhat Resilient."
+For fraud examiners, five of seven sources had data, with two sources missing.
+On AI exposure, sources mostly agreed: our model and Will Robots Take My Job rated it medium, while Anthropic rated it high, reflecting AI's growing role in pattern detection.
+Demand and pay both landed medium, so confidence is high and the role scores "Somewhat Resilient."

 AI Resilience Report forFraud Examiners, Investigators and Analysts